saicaca/fuwari/src/content/posts/covuni-experience.md

 (VIC from hereon).
 This experience lasted for 4 weeks and was sold to us by VIC as "[International Summer Internship](https://ugfellowship.vishwaniketan.edu.in/)."
-Once we got to the UK, it turned out to be summer school, which made more sense to me than internship.
+Once we got to the UK, it turned out to be summer school, which made more sense to me than an internship.

 This blog post covers some of what I learned and did during the summer school.
 Note that this is from the perspective of someone who is already familiar with the basics of Godot enough to participate in Game Maker's Toolkit's Game Jam in 2023 [^gmtk2023-itchio] [^gmtk2023-github].
 ::github{repo="pawarherschel/GMTK2023"}
-I also know unity on a surface level due to uploading avatars and making minor changes to them for VRChat.
+I also know Unity on a surface level due to uploading avatars and making minor changes to them for VRChat.
 I feel like the best way to structure this blog post would be to tell you what I did each week.
 However, I will avoid going into the details about each topic as that would entail  copying their presentation word-for-word.